How Much HELOC Can I Get?

 What Is the Biggest Misconception About Home Equity Lines of Credit?

 Many people confuse the credit limit they get with a home equity line of credit with a traditional loan.
-They think you have to take out and repay the full amount of the available credit.
+They think you have to take out and also repay the full amount of the available credit.
 Home equity lines of credit are similar to credit cards in how they operate.
 You only have to make payments on the amount that you withdraw.

 Apply for a UCCU Home Equity Line of Credit Today

-A home equity line of credit is a great way to put your home’s equity to use, and UCCU offers three home equity line of credit options to choose from.
+A home equity line of credit is also a great way to put your home’s equity to use, and UCCU offers three home equity line of credit options to choose from.
 One of our home loan professionals can assist you with determining which option is best for your needs if you aren’t sure which one to go with.

 Check out the following article to learn more about the requirements to qualify for a home equity line of credit.
 You may be closer than you think to using the equity in your home for a home improvement project or something else.